Tahoma (typeface)

 Tahoma is a humanist sans-serif typeface that Matthew Carter designed for Microsoft Corporation.
-Microsoft first distributed it, along with Carter's Verdana, as a standard font in the initial release of Windows 95.
+Microsoft first distributed it, along with Carter's Verdana, as a computer font with Office 97.

 While similar to Verdana, Tahoma has a narrower body, smaller counters, much tighter letter spacing, and a more complete Unicode character set.
 Carter first designed Tahoma as a bitmap font, then "carefully wrapped" TrueType outlines around those bitmaps.
 Carter based the bold weight on a double pixel width, rendering it closer to a heavy or black weight.
 In contrast with some other sans-serif typefaces, including Arial, the uppercase "I" (eye) is distinguishable from lowercase "l" (ell), which is especially important in technical publications.
 Since 2010, Ascender Corporation has offered italic and small caps versions of Tahoma.

-Tahoma is often compared with Frutiger, another humanist sans-serif typeface.
 In an interview by Daniel Will-Harris, Carter acknowledged that Tahoma has some similarities with his earlier Bell Centennial typeface.

 The Tahoma typeface family was named after the Native American name for the stratovolcano Mount Rainier (Mount Tahoma), which is a prominent feature of the southern landscape around the Seattle metropolitan area.

 Bundling

 Tahoma was an official font supplied with Office 97, Office 2000, and Office XP, and was freely distributed with Word Viewer 97.

 Tahoma was the default screen font used by Windows 2000, Windows XP, and Windows Server 2003 (replacing MS Sans Serif) and was also used for Skype and Sega's Dreamcast packaging and promotional material.
 Bundled in the font library of Windows, the typeface was widely used as an alternative to Arial.
+Tahoma was also the default screen font of Windows Vista, Windows Server 2008, Windows 7 and Windows Server 2008 R2 when using the Windows Classic theme.

 In 2007, Apple announced that Tahoma would be bundled with the next version of Mac OS X v10.5 ("Leopard").
 Leopard also shipped with several other previously Microsoft-only fonts, including Microsoft Sans Serif, Arial Unicode, and Wingdings.

 As of 2016, Tahoma is still widely in use as a standard in multiple applications and programming environments.
-For example, a new Delphi VCL application uses Tahoma as its default font.
+For example, any new Delphi VCL application uses Tahoma as its default font.